 We may encounter beggars.
-How you handle the problem is a very personal matter, but just remember that the ‘visible’ misery of those thrusting their hands out to you as you pass is not necessarily any worse than the ‘invisible’ misery of those suffering silently at home; so a donation to a relevant charity (for the homeless, or the orphaned, or the disabled, or the abandoned) is likely to mean that your money is used more effectively.
+How you handle the problem is a very personal matter, but just remember that the ‘visible’ misery of those thrusting their hands out to you as you pass is not necessarily any worse than the ‘invisible’ misery of those suffering silently at home; so a donation to a relevant charity (for the homeless, orphaned, disabled or abandoned) is likely to mean that your money is used more effectively.
 But sometimes it’s hard to walk on by.

 If you decide to give cash on the spot, then do look the person in the eyes, smile and say an appropriate ‘good morning’; being given a coin is probably far less of a novelty to him or her than being treated like a human being.
 (And prepare for the onslaught as others nearby spot that you’re a soft touch and suddenly materialise.)

 Just occasionally you can turn begging into an encounter that’s pleasurable for you both.
 Many children do it from habit and would much rather be playing; so, if you turn it into a game, they’ll remember the fun of it far longer than the handing over of a coin.
 Also try learning ‘What is your name?’ in a few appropriate languages.
 The effect is astonishing on someone, whether child or adult, who’s used to being ignored or pushed aside.
 Even if you only learn their name, tell them yours and then say goodbye, you’ve lifted them several rungs up the scale of humanity – and again, that’s what they’ll remember.
 Or if you’re refusing to give, then use their name politely as you say ‘no’.
 In fact this is a great way to connect with children at any time; by using their name you give them dignity, and they respond.